DamienIrving/climate-analysis/software_installation/README.md

 #### Python

-As per the Linux instructions.
+As per the Linux instructions, with the addition of the following commands (or `nco` and `cdo` could be added to the `environment.yml` file):
+`conda install -c https://conda.anaconda.org/ioos nco`
+`conda install -c https://conda.anaconda.org/ioos cdo`

 Note that any issues with eofs or windspharm on Mac should be noted [here](https://github.com/ajdawson/windspharm/issues/39).